Media and Internet Concentration in Canada Report 1984 – 2015

 Lastly, the new guidelines are emphatic that decisions turn on “what will likely happen . . . and that certainty about anticompetitive effect is seldom possible and not required for a merger to be illegal” (p.
 1).
 In practice this means the goal is to nip potential problems in the bud before they happen.
 It also means that experience, the best available evidence, contemporary and historical analogies as well as reasonable economic theories form the basis of judgment, not deference to impossible (and implacable) demands for infallible proof (p.
 1).

-These assumptions overturn three decades of Chicago School economic orthodoxy and its grip on thinking about market concentration (see Stucke & Grunes, 2012 and Posner, 2011).
+These assumptions overturn three decades of Chicago School economic orthodoxy and its grip on thinking about market concentration (see Stucke & Grunes, 2012; Stucke & Grunes, 2016; Posner, 2011).
 Freed from such orthodoxy, and the subordination of policy and politics to conservative economists, think tanks and judges, the new guidelines set a tough hurdle for those with the urge to merge.
 It was such thinking that killed the bid by AT&T – the second largest mobile wireless company in the US – to acquire T-Mobile, the fourth largest, in 2011, for instance (also Stucke & Grunes, 2012).
+Similar concerns also loom at present as AT&T prepares a takeover bid for Time Warner.

-Until recently, this toughening up of the stance on concentration issues had largely passed Canadian regulators by.
+This toughening up of the stance on concentration issues had largely passed Canadian regulators by but that has been changing in the past few years.
 The CRTC’s 2008 Diversity of Voices policy, for instance, created thresholds for a broadly defined TV market whereby a proposed deal that results in a single owner having less than 35% of the total TV market will be given the green light; those that fall in the 35-45% range might be reviewed; and anything over 45% will be rejected (para 87).

-The Competition Bureau, however, does draw selectively from the US HHI guidelines.
+In contrast to the CRTC, the Competition Bureau at least does draw selectively from the US HHI guidelines.
 While it does not use the HHI thresholds, it does focus on “the relative change in concentration before and after a merger” (emphasis added, p.
 19, fn 31).

 The CRTC began to tiptoe in a different direction in 2012 and has continued to do so ever since.
-Four major decisions in the past year, however, suggest that the Commission has rediscovered market power, and the will to do something about it:
+A number of major decisions in the past several years, however, suggest that the Commission has rediscovered market power, and the will to do something about it:

-- the Mobile TV decision in which it shored up common carriage (network neutrality) principles by preventing mobile wireless carriers from unjustly discriminating against television programs and other types of communications delivered over the internet in favour of some services (which can be their own but do not have to be) over others.
-In doing so it effectively banned the nascent practice of zero-rating whereby some content service chosen by the carriers do not count towards your data caps, but other similar types of services do.
-The decision is crucial because it reaffirms the principle that telecoms service and internet access providers are carriers not editors;
+- the Mobile TV decision in which it shored up common carriage (network neutrality) principles by preventing mobile wireless carriers from unjustly discriminating against television programs and other types of communications delivered over the internet in favour of their own services.
+In doing so it effectively banned the nascent practice of zero-rating whereby some content service chosen by the carriers do not count towards your data caps, while similar types of services do.
+The decision is crucial because it reaffirms the principle that telecoms service and internet access providers are carriers not editors, a distinction that was upheld when the Federal Court of Appeal rejected an appeal of the Mobile TV decision by Bell;

-- the Talk TV decision requiring the adoption of skinny basic cable TV packages and the unbundling of TV channels so that they are offered fully on an ala carte basis by 2016;
+- the Talk TV decision requiring the adoption of skinny basic cable TV packages and the unbundling of TV channels so that they are offered fully on an ala carte base by 2016;

 - the mandated wholesale wireless framework designed to enhance competition in mobile wireless services by regulating wholesale roaming rates and other factors which affect the viability of would-be rivals such as Videotron and Wind;

-- the mandated wholesale wireline decision that extends regulated wholesale access to the incumbent telecom and cable companies’ fibre-to-the-premise networks to help encourage competition in the retail high-speed, broadband internet market and ensure that competitors such as TekSavvy, Distributel, Primus and other indy ISPs can still compete as technology shifts from copper and coaxial-based networks to fibre-based facilities—moves that the incumbent telecoms and cable companies have fought tooth-and-nail, and which Bell has appealed to the incoming Liberal Cabinet to overturn.
+- the mandated wholesale wireline decision that extends regulated wholesale access to the incumbent telecom and cable companies’ fibre-to-the-premise networks to help encourage competition in the retail broadband internet market while ensuring that rivals such as TekSavvy, Distributel, Primus and others can still compete as technology shifts from copper and coaxial-based networks to fibre-based facilities – all of which the incumbent telecoms and cable companies have fought tooth-and-nail, and which Bell has appealed to the Liberal Cabinet to overturn.

 Several fundamental principles underpin these decisions.